Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 PS > [MonkStager.MonkStager]::Execute()
 ```

-This DLL technique can be particulary useful when dealing with AppLocker bypass as it is common occurrence that the DLL AppLocker rules are not enabled or enforced 🚩.
+This DLL technique can be particulary useful when dealing with __AppLocker__ bypass as it is common occurrence that the DLL __AppLocker__ rules are not enabled or enforced 🚩.

 ### 4) Initial delivery

 We can try to simulate a campaign conducted by foreign APT adversaries.
 We will try to leverage the amazing [GadgetToJScript:](https://github.com/med0x2e/GadgetToJScript) project to weaponize our custom .NET assembly.
+Our DLL is not perfect, but it works.
+However, it's quite hard to deliver one to a target user since no default actions are associated with that file type (double clicking it doesn't do much!).
+Not to mention that most corporate web proxies and mail filters block the DLL file type regardless of being malicious or benign!
+What is needed is an additional component that will write our DLL on disk and then load it to trigger the execution.
+Javascript format was chosen for this example task, but the same concept could be applied with other languages such as VBS and VBA, commonly used for initial access as well since they can be saved as office enable macro document.

-First of all we need to build GadgetToJScript in __VisualStudio__.
-Once the GadgetToJScript binary has been build we can launch the program to generate a malicious __.js__ file that will spawn our custom Covenant Grunt.
+First of all we need to build __GadgetToJScript__ in __VisualStudio__.
+Once the __GadgetToJScript__ binary has been build we can launch the program to generate a malicious __.js__ file that will spawn our custom __Covenant__ __Grunt__.

 The code is illustrate below: